Tejashwini2002/Tejashwini2002/README.md

 ## About Me:
 A motivated and goal-oriented student seeking opportunities to build skills and gain experience.
 <br>
---I am currently pursuing B.E in CSE at KLS GIT, Belagavi (2021-2025)
+--I persued B.E in CSE at KLS GIT, Belagavi (2021-2025) -- Cuurently working as a Software Engineer
 <br>
 -- <br
 -- How to reach me: **tejashwiniuhosur@gmail.com** <br>